GrKoR/esphome_aux_ac_component/docs/HARDWARE-EN.md

 ### Pinout ###
 1. Yellow: +12V..+14V DC.
 Measured +14.70V max and +13.70V min.
 Service manual declares up to +16V.
 2. Black: ground.
-3. White: +5V DC (max: +5.63V; min: +4.43V) I have no idea what this is for.
-It goes directly to the air conditioner microcontroller through resistor 1kOhm and it does not affect the operation of the module.
+3. White: +5V DC (max: +5.63V; min: +4.43V) Enable signal for the 3V3 buck regulator on the OEM module.
+It goes directly to the air conditioner microcontroller through resistor 1kOhm.
+It's non used with the EPS module.
 4. Blue: TX of air conditioner.
 High is +5V.
 5. Red: RX of air conditioner.
 High is +5V.